ciph0x01/AI-Secops/README.md

-# 🛡️ AI Secops
+# 🛡️ AI-Secops

-A comprehensive repository for AI security operations, organized into clear categories for both offensive and defensive techniques.
+A comprehensive repository for AI security operations and research, organized into clear categories for both offensive and defensive techniques.

+## Overview

+This repository contains tools, documentation, and resources for AI security research and operations.
+It's designed to help security professionals understand and mitigate threats in AI systems.

 ## Structure

 ```
 ai-security/
-├── attacks/             # Offensive techniques
+├── attacks/             # Offensive techniques and red team tools
+├── defenses/            # Defensive strategies and blue team tools
 ├── defenses/            # Defensive strategies
 ├── case-studies/        # Real-world incidents and lessons
 ├── tools/               # Open-source utilities and scripts